brotherhoodMonk/gyan/rct.md

 This adds a huge performance boost to DOM manipulation since redrawing elements is an expensive process.

 Manipulating the DOM is slow.
 Manipulating the virtual DOM is much faster, because nothing gets drawn onscreen.
+====
+The reconciliation process is where React
+Compares the previous internal instance with the next internal instance.
+Updates the internal Instance which is a Component Tree structure in JavaScript Object(Virtual DOM).
+And updates the actual DOM only at the node where there is an actual change along with it’s children.

+MArking COmp Dirty
+All the DOM event listeners are wrapper within custom React event listeners.
+Therefore on clicking Add, the event is dispatched to the react event listener and thereby executing the anonymous function() that you see above.
+In the anonymous function(), we call the function this.setState() with the new state value.
+The setState() function, will in turn mark the component dirty as you see in below lines of code.

+If you are wondering, why React didn’t just mark the button as dirty, but instead the whole component?
+Well, this is because you call setState as this.setState(), where this is the Calculator component.

+Next step is to update the component.
+This is done by React running batch update.
+In the batch update, it will check if there are components marked as dirty and starts updating.

+First it will check if we have used componentWillReceiveProps() and if we have used it, allows us to update the state with the new props that we received.
+5. Next it will check if we have used shouldComponentUpdate() and if we have used, we can check if a component should be re-render with the change in state or props.
+Use this when you know of scenarios where you don’t need the component to re-render, and therefore improving on the performance.

+Reconciliation starts from the main <div> of the component which is the one with class=”container”.
+Its child is <div> which contains Output, and therefore react will start reconciliation of this child.
+Now this child has it’s own children <hr> and <h2>
+So react will start reconciliation for <hr>
+Next, it will start with reconciliation of <h2> and since it has it’s own children which are the texts Output: and the output from state, it will start reconciliation for these two.
+First Output: text goes through reconciliation and since there is no change, nothing happens to the DOM.
+Next, output from state goes through reconciliation and since we have a new value now, i.e 150, react will update the actual DOM.

+  ===
+  memoising
+  Memoizing in React is a performance feature of the framework that aims to speed up the render process of components.
+The technique is used in a wide spectrum of disciplines, from game engines to web applications.
+This article explores memoization techniques within React specifically, covering the APIs and example use cases along the way.

+Memoizing is a well known concept in computer programming, aiming to speed up programs by caching results of expensive function calls and re-using those cached results as to avoid repeating those expensive operations:

+Memoizing in React is primarily used for increasing rendering speed while decreasing rendering operations, caching a component’s render() result upon an initial render cycle, and re-using it given the same inputs (props, state, class properties, function variables).
+===
+react hooks
+It’s hard to reuse stateful logic between components

+With Hooks, you can extract stateful logic from a component so it can be tested independently and reused.
+Hooks allow you to reuse stateful logic without changing your component hierarchy.
+This makes it easy to share Hooks among many components or with the community.

+Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods.
+You may also opt into managing the component’s local state with a reducer to make it more predictable.

+ Hooks let you use more of React’s features without classes.
+Conceptually, React components have always been closer to functions.
+Hooks embrace functions, but without sacrificing the practical spirit of React ==
+7- How you implement Server Side Rendering or SSR?
+The reactjs provides the server-side rendering using 'react-dom/server' module.This module have renderToString() method to placed HTML string into the body as a response.

+==
+6- How to access child component properties in parent component?
+===

 Dom
 The DOM is an interface to an HTML document.